SuperOfficeDocs/superoffice-docs/docs/api/diary/entity/accept-invitation-entity.md

 ---
-# Mandatory fields.
-title: accept_invitation_entity       # (Required) Very important for SEO.
+title: How to accept an invitation (data layer)
+uid: accept_invitation_entity
-description: How to accept an invitation using entities # (Required) Important for SEO.
+description: How to accept an invitation using entities
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: diary
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to accept an invitation (data layer)